danieljorgesantos/tech-stack/angular-express-postgresql/README.md

 This stack allows good SEO, fast page rendering, solid performance and is overall simple to use with the right architecture.

+# Advantages of this stack

+1. The team only needs to know two languages, js and sql.
+2. Fast

 ## FRONT -- Angular 16 + Angular Universal

 Angular is an ideal choice for building large and complex web applications.